guhls/airflow/README.md

 # Using Docker compose

-Using the docker-compose.yaml in the repository
+Use the docker-compose.yaml in this repository, because alright set up with enviroments and additional requirements

 Setting the right Airflow user
 ~~~shell